monopole/snt/basics/deployment.md

 EOF
 ```

-Try this repeatedly to watch the pod count change
+Try the following repeatedly to watch the pod count
-as the new image rolls out:
+change as the new image rolls out:

 <!-- @checkImageVersion -->
 ```
 kubectl describe pods | grep Image: